-Switzerland's per capita gross domestic product is the second largest in the world (see Fig. 7).
-The per capita GDP was far above the EU average in 2017.
-The service sector generates some 70% of the gross domestic product.
-Comprising 25% of GDP, the industrial sector is also an important mainstay of the economy, the key sectors being chemicals, capital goods, and banking.
+Switzerland's per capita gross domestic product was the third largest in the world in 2021 (see Fig. 5).
+The per capita GDP is above the EU average.
+The service sector generates over 70% of the gross domestic product.
+Comprising over 25% of GDP, the industrial sector is also an important mainstay of the economy.
+Key sectors are the pharmaceutical industry, the financial sector, ICT, and the mechanical, electrical engineering and metal industry.
 The Swiss economy is strongly export-oriented; the ratio of export trade to the gross domestic product is one of the highest in the world.
-The EU plays a key role here, accounting for 53.8% of exports and 71.8% of imports.
+The EU plays a key role here, accounting for 47% of exports and 61% of imports (2021).

 Small and medium-sized enterprises (SMEs) dominate the Swiss economic landscape.
 More than 99% of companies have fewer than 250 full-time employees.
 However, Switzerland is also home to multinational companies that account for around one third of the country's value creation.
-They employ 1.3 million people, with the result that one in three jobs is at a multinational concern.
+They employ nearly 1.5 million people, with the result that one in three jobs is at a multinational concern.
 Employees are highly motivated, possess a keen sense of responsibility, and are very loyal to their company.
 These typical Swiss characteristics are responsible for the quality and service ethos in both the industrial and service sectors.

-Gross Domestic Product per Capita (Nominal), 2017
+Gross Domestic Product per Capita (Nominal)

-in thousands of US dollars (FIG. 7)
+in thousands of US dollars (FIG. 5)